A spatial model for dormancy in random environment: Introduction and main results

 \subsection{Results}

-Recall the number of particles $u(x,i,t)$ in point $x\in\mathbb{Z}^d$ and state $i\in\{0,1\}$ at time $t$, as defined in \eqref{udef}.
-The quantity we are interested in at most in the current paper is the \emph{annealed total number of particles}
+Recall the number of individuals $u(x,i,t)$ in point $x\in\mathbb{Z}^d$ and state $i\in\{0,1\}$ at time $t$, as defined in \eqref{udef}.
+The quantity we are interested in at most in the current paper is the \emph{annealed total number of individuals}

 which turns into the \emph{annealed survival probability} up to time $t$ for $\gamma<0$.
 Our results concern the large-time asymptotics of $\left<U(t)\right>$ in case of both positive and negative $\gamma$ and for the three specific choices of the random environment mentioned above.
 Our first theorem quantifies the asymptotic behaviour of $\left<U(t)\right>$ if the environment consists of a Bernoulli field of particles: \begin{theorem} Let $\xi$ be chosen according to (1) and $d\geq 1$. \begin{enumerate} \item[(a)] If $\gamma=-\infty$, then the annealed survival probability converges to $0$, as $t\to\infty$, and obeys the asymptotics